 Expertise: Race, media, politics, elections

-Daniella Gibbs Léger is the Senior Vice President for Communications and Strategy at American Progress.
-Previously, she was the organization’s Senior Vice President for American Values and New Communities, where her work focused on the intersection of politics, race, demographic change, religion, and values.
+Daniella Gibbs Léger is the senior vice president for Communications and Strategy at American Progress.
+Previously, she was the organization’s senior vice president for American Values and New Communities, where her work focused on the intersection of politics, race, demographic change, religion, and values.

-Daniella has been a guest on numerous TV and radio shows and has been quoted in various print publications.
-Her columns have been posted on Huffington Post and TheGrio.com, and she is currently a contributing columnist for Essence.com and Loop21.com.
-Named one DC’s top 9 Blacks Behind the Scenes and of the top 15 African American women in politics under 40, Daniella holds a degree in government and a minor in sociology from the University of Virginia.
+Léger has been a guest on numerous TV and radio shows and has been quoted in various print publications.
+Her columns have been posted on the Huffington Post and TheGrio.com, and she is currently a contributing columnist for Essence.com and Loop21.com.
+Named one “DC’s Top 9 Blacks Behind the Scenes” and of the top 15 African American women in politics under 40, Léger holds a degree in government and a minor in sociology from the University of Virginia.

 By Daniella Gibbs Léger